DEPARTMENT: Bible & Religion Dept

 Andrew has sought to maintain a balance between the academy and lived ministerial and practical experience in several different contexts.
 During his undergraduate studies in theology and philosophy Andrew worked with offenders and ex-offenders in both Provincial and Federal penitentiaries.
 While working on his Masters, Andrew supervised a 54-bed homeless shelter.

 From 2009 – 2016, Andrew and his wife Karen served as Mennonite Church Canada Witness Workers in South Africa.
 They lived in Pietermaritzburg, South Africa and helped to coordinate the Anabaptist Network in South Africa (ANiSA).

-Andrew has been working on a PhD in Theology at the University of KwaZulu Natal.
+Andrew completed a PhD in Theology at the University of KwaZulu Natal in 2017.
 He also serves as the Secretary of Mennonite World Conference’s Peace Commission.

 Robert J. Suderman, Re-Imagining Church: Implications of being a People in the World, ed. by Andrew G. Suderman (Eugene, Oregon: Wipf & Stock, 2016).

 “‘Who’ll be a witness for my Lord?’
 Exploring the Power to be a Witness,” Anabaptist Witness, vol. 4, no. 1 (April 2017).

 “‘Who’ll be a witness for my Lord?’
 Witnessing as an Ecclesiological and Missiological paradigm,” Missionalia: Southern African Journal of Missiology, vol. 44, no. 1 (2016).

 “Mennonite Experience in South Africa: An Alternative Imagination,” Mennonite Quarterly Review, vol. 89 (April 2015).